Exact Quantum Circuit Optimization is co-NQP-hard: Definitions

-\Paragraph{Clifford gates.} The Clifford gate set consists of the Phase ($\SGate$), Hadamard ($\HGate$), and CNOT ($\CXGate$) gates, and constitutes an important family of quantum gates, each acting on the basis states as follows.
+\Paragraph{Clifford gates.} The Clifford gate set consists of the Phase ($\SGate$), Hadamard ($\HGate$), and CNOT ($\CXGate$) gates, and constitutes an important family of quantum gates, each acting on the 1- resp.
+2-qubit basis states as follows.

 In the following, we discuss different quantum computing resources.